isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

     Derived1 d1;
-    Base* p = &d1; // ok, implicit conversion to pointer to Base is fine
+    Base* p1 = &d1; // ok, implicit conversion to pointer to Base is fine

     // BAD, tries to treat d1 as a Derived2, which it is not Derived2* p2 = (Derived2*)(p);